MakeSchool-Tutorials/Makestagram-Swift/P19-Learned-so-far/content.md

 However, you can also continue with this tutorial and learn what goes into finishing the entire _Makestagram_ app.

-The remainder of this tutorial can also be used as a reference and you can back to it after you have started working on your own app.
+The remainder of this tutorial can also be used as a reference and you can come back to it after you have started working on your own app.

 **It's up to you and your schedule!**